mazzeob/ECEn-240-301-grading/rubrics/labs/lab2.md

 ```5) Paste a link to your video below:```
 - 0 points if you can’t see the video.
 Add the comment:
   > Your video is not public.
 Please email me (insert TA email here) with a new link to the video and I will grade it.
 (With a -3 point deduction).
   - -3 points if they resend the video.
+- 0 points if you can't see their name on the breadboard.
+Add the comment:
+  > Your video does not have a name on the breadboard.
+Please email me (insert TA email here) with a new link a new video and I will grade it.
+(With a -3 point deduction).
+  - -3 points if they send a new video, although if the original video would of had a lower score give them that score.
 ##### Video Rubric:
 This video should show that the LED is blinking, the name should be on the breadboard, and the wires (like the ground connection, etc.) and resistors must be cut.
-- -3 points for no name on the breadboard
+- 0 points for no name on the breadboard (see above).
 - -3 points for not cutting resistors or not cutting the LEDs.
 The only jumpers should be the LEDs and buttons.
-- -3 points if their LEDs appear to be flickering
+- -3 points if their LEDs appear to be flickering.
 - -3 points per each of the combinations listed below:
   - Drive left (we’re not enforcing that the left button turns on the left light because the code was not set up to support that, so either works).
   - Drive right